George-Ogden/Machine-Learning/README.md

 # Neural Network
-JavaScript Neural Network Library.
+JavaScript Machine Learning Library.
 Feel free to download the code.
-Everything is original.
+Everything is original and from scratch.
 Also available at www.goprogram.co.uk/artificial-intelligence/code